Identifiable Energy-based Representations: An Application to Estimating Heterogeneous Causal Effects: Conclusions

-We propose a partially randomized EBM with universal approximation capability to learn a partially identifiable low-dimensional representation of moderate to high-dimensional covariates in CATE estimation.
-We show theoretically and empirically that our representations converge to a set differing only by some constant.
-This is sufficient for the downstream ML model and learner to achieve consistency when estimating CATEs.
-Experiments on multiple datasets with various dimensions and sample sizes have demonstrated a performance increase when using our method for CATE estimation.
+We propose a partially randomized EBM with universal approximation capability to learn a partially identifiable low-dimensional representation of moderate or high-dimensional covariates in CATE estimation.
+We show theoretically and empirically that by training our EBM with a noise contrastive loss function and a sample splitting strategy, our representations converge to a set of limits differing only by some constants.
+This enables downstream learners to achieve consistent CATE estimates.
+Experiments on multiple datasets with various dimensions and sample sizes verify our theories and demonstrate a significant performance increase when using our method for CATE estimation.

 Our work opens a few new directions for future research.
-First, our method currently operates within the standard setup of observational studies in causal inference, while our partial identifiability theory does not rely on the network architecture of $f_{\theta}$.
+First, our method currently operates within the standard setup of observational data in causal inference, while our partial identifiability theory does not rely on the network architecture of $f_{\theta}$.
 Extending our work to other high-dimensional settings such as time series or vision could prove useful for many real world applications.
 Second, as an interpretable approach within CATE estimation, matching is concerned with finding similar individuals across treatment and control groups.
 While effective, matching becomes harder in high-dimensions.
 Extending our approach to remain interpretable (e.g. by measuring each covariate's influence to each dimension in the representation) can arm matching approaches against the dimensionality curse.
 In essence, we believe our method could benefit a wide range of applications requiring causal inference.